 The community council meetings should be held at a location accessible to the public.
-We also recommend choosing a popular retail or residential area or major streets around a key neighborhood meeting point like a house of worship or a community center.
+We also recommend choosing a popular retail or residential area or major streets around a key neighborhood meeting point like a faith-based organization or a community center.
 Before the meetings, poster and directional signage can be posted indoors, such as in a fellowship hall.

-To designate a member of leadership to speak or greet at meetings and be a host site for the meetings.
+To designate a member of congregational leadership to speak or greet at meetings and to be a host site for the meetings.

-To designate a member of department leadership to speak at the kick-off and/or conclusion of the meeting, serve as an advisor to community council on law enforcement guidelines, and to encourage members of the council to get engaged and provide feedback to the local law enforcement.
+To designate a member of department leadership to speak at the kickoff and/or conclusion of the meeting, to serve as an advisor to the community council on law enforcement guidelines, and to encourage members of the council to get engaged and provide feedback to the local law enforcement.